 Many law firms have an introductory video of some type on their website’s homepage.
 YouTube is as good a place as any to store it.
 The more adventurous legal practices even have links on their sites to video testimonials from clients.
 This is a much more powerful way of getting your message across than written testimonials.

 As I mentioned above, a blog is something best set up as part of your website.
-They give you the opportunity to write and post useful, original and market targeted information pieces.
+It gives you the opportunity to write and post useful, original and market targeted information pieces.
 These are a good way to attract new clients to your firm.
 You can allow users to interact with and reply to your blog posts.
 However, you have to spend the time to both post and respond.

 And, don’t forget, your blog will help keep your Google ranking in good shape.